2014 Trade Statistics are available through the International Trade Administration's "Trade Stats Express."

 U.S. Department of Commerce, February 25, 2014

-According to the April 2013 World Trade Organization (WTO) report, world gross domestic product (GDP) at market exchange rates fell in 2012 to 2.0%, down from 5.2% in 2011 and a sharp deceleration from the 2010 rebound of 13.8%.
-Growth will pick up slightly to 3.3% in 2013.
-They attributed the slowdown to the structural flaws present in many economies in the world.
+According to the April 2014 World Trade Organization (WTO) report, world gross domestic product (GDP) at market exchange rates rose slightly in 2013 to 2.1%, up from 2% in 2012 and a sharp deceleration from the 2010 rebound of 13.8%.
+Growth will pick up slightly to 4.7% in 2014 and to 5.3% in 2015.
+The slow pace of growth in the past few years was attributed to “flat import demand,” slight import growth, and small export increases.

 U.S. Trade Facts